ezYakaEagle442/aks-sec-gov/setup-egress-lockdown.md

                                             --action allow --priority 100
                                             #"*.alpinelinux.org" "security.debian.org" "deb.debian.org" "registry*.docker.io" "docker.io" "hub.docker.com" "production.cloudflare.docker.com"

+# From 01/12/2020
+Azure Policy is moving to a new CDN which require changes in the existing firewall rules (if you are using a firewall) for Azure Policy to continue to work.
+We recommend you add these two rules to your firewall: data.policy.core.windows.net HTTPS:443 store.policy.core.windows.net HTTPS:443

 az network firewall application-rule collection list --firewall-name $firewall_name -g $rg_fw_name

 # Add Network FW Rules